 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to analyze and close performance gaps:
+Now you can take advantage of the full potential of this template to analyze your textile engineering processes:

-- Organize tasks into different statuses to keep track of progress and priority
+- Organize analysis into different statuses: Strengths, Weaknesses, Opportunities, and Threats, to keep track of each aspect

-- Monitor and analyze tasks to ensure maximum productivity and continuous improvement.
+- Monitor and analyze the analysis to ensure maximum efficiency and profitability.